EPCL: Frozen CLIP Transformer is An Efficient Point Cloud Encoder: Related Work

-Pretrained models aims to learn prior knowledge from training data.
-The existing pretrained methods can be divided into three categories: global contrastive, local contrastive and masking autoencoder (MAE).
+Pre-training aims to learn prior knowledge from the training data.
+The existing pre-training methods can be divided into three categories, \emph{i.e.}, global contrastive, local contrastive and Masking AutoEncoder (MAE).
 The global contrastive learning methods \cite{wang2021unsupervised,mei2022unsupervised} compare the global feature difference of point clouds.
-In contrast, local constrastive learning methods \cite{xie2020pointcontrast} compare the local point feature differences.
-Recently, the masking autoencoder (MAE) strategy is imported into the 3D point cloud field and several pretrained methods \cite{yu2022point,pang2022masked} are proposed to learn pretrained transformer backbones.
-These methods leverage the knowledge of pretrained dataset so that the downstream task models initialize from a better starting point.
+In contrast, local contrastive learning methods \cite{xie2020pointcontrast, wang2023take} compare the local point feature differences or local view pixel differences.
+Recently, the MAE strategy is applied to the point cloud field and several pre-training methods \cite{yu2022point,pang2022masked} are proposed to learn pretrained transformer backbones.
+These methods leverage the knowledge of pretrained datasets so that the downstream task models initialize from a better starting point.

-Recently, several methods are proposed to use the 2D pretraied models on point cloud tasks.
-PointClip \cite{zhang2022pointclip} projects the point clouds into images and directly uses the frozen 2D pretrained models for 3D recognition. \cite{wang2022can,qian2022pix4point} use the 2D pretrained models as starting point and fine-tuning the whole model on the 3D training datasets of downstream tasks.
-P2P\cite{wang2022p2p} designs a projector module to project the 3D objects into images and design several prompts to use the frozen 2D pretrained backbones.

-Instead of pretraining on 3D data, this paper proposes a method to directly utilize the pretrained 2D CLIP model on point clouds.
-Our method can apply on both real-world synthetic point cloud tasks.